LucieSebestova/english-for-designers/06-storytelling/process.md

 ## Process

 Hi!

--So at first...I tried „OPEN MODE“ and at first time I fell asleep 😆, but on the second try I was thinking about our life, about procrastination, addiction to social media and life in general atc.
+So at first...I tried „OPEN MODE“ and at first time I fell asleep 😆, but on the second try I was thinking about our life, about procrastination, addiction to social media and life in general atc.
 I put it in my mind map and then it come to my mind, that MAYBE I would like to to talk about THE TIME WE HAVE, as we have limited time.

 ![mind map](20230228_114637.jpg)